 Some people with HIV do not know that they are infected.
 Getting diagnosed is the first step in the treatment and care of HIV.
-Sheepshead Bay ranks fifty-second in the rate of new HIV diagnoses.
+Bay Ridge and Dyker Heights ranks fifty-third in the rate of new HIV diagnoses, less than one-third the citywide rate.